-SAP R/3 is a widely used enterprise resource planning (ERP) software that helps businesses organize and automate their business processes.
-The structure, which was designed to provide flexibility and capacity to businesses of all sizes, is a major and critical feature of SAP R/3.SAP R/3 architecture is based on a three-tiered client-server model that includes an interface layer, an application layer, and an application layer.
+SAP R3 architecture is a widely used enterprise resource planning (ERP) software that helps businesses organize and automate their business processes.
+The structure, designed to provide flexibility and capacity to businesses of all sizes, is a major and critical feature of SAP R/3.SAP R/3 architecture is based on a three-tiered client-server model that includes an interface layer, an application layer, and an application layer.

 Definition of SAP R/3 Architecture

 R3 means real-time.
-SAP R/3 software facilitates and connects all transactions of an organization with real-time integration. example any change or upgrade in one application requires the data in the other applications concerned to be automatically modified or updated.
+SAP R/3 software facilitates and connects all transactions of an organization with real-time integration.
+For example, any change or upgrade in one application requires the data in the other applications concerned to be automatically modified or updated.

 SAP R/3 Architecture facilitates all business transactions of an organization and connects them together using real-time integration.
 Real-time integration ensures that any change or upgrade in one application causes the data to be modified or updated automatically in the other applications involved.

 We know that SAP R/3 Architecture, particularly the client-server software.
-This ensures that the groups/layers that make up the R/3 system are built to operate concurrently through a variety of different computer systems.
+This ensures that the groups/layers that make up the R/3 system are built to operate concurrently through various computer systems.
 When a company installs SAP software, each part (or “layer” in the case of R/3) is stored, controlled, and processed via the hardware of separate and specialized computer systems.

-Each layer is capable of calling on all of the other layers built to complete the job.
-Such components/layers that request services are called “clients,” and such components/layers that deliver services are called “servers.”
+Each layer is capable of calling on all of the other layers to complete the job.
+The components/layers that request services are called “clients,” and the components/layers that deliver services are called “servers.”
 This is the term-“client/server.

 The Presentation Layer

 It receives input from the user and generates a method request.
-The Presentation Layer is an interface for the user, and a variety of different graphical user interfaces ( GUIs) can be used.
+The Presentation Layer is an interface for the user, and various different graphical user interfaces ( GUIs) can be used.
 SAP GUI is SAP’s own user interface program (over 20 languages).

-Usually, the presentation or GUI layer collects keyboard/mouse data from the user and sends the data to the application layer in the form of process requests for further processing.
+Usually, the presentation or GUI layer collects keyboard/mouse data from the user and sends the data to the application layer to process requests for further processing.
 When the layer receives output from the application layer, it reformats the data and displays text and graphical data on the user’s PC screen.